Refugees and Asylees in the United States

 For many people in repressive, autocratic, or conflict-embroiled nations, migration is a means of survival.
 Refugees and asylees seek protection in another country — whether neighboring or distant, familiar or foreign — in order to escape persecution based on their beliefs, personal attributes, or membership in a certain group.

-The United States grants humanitarian protection on a limited basis to refugees and asylees from diverse countries throughout the world.
-This Spotlight examines the data on persons admitted to the United States as refugees and those granted asylum in 2010.
-It also provides the number of refugees and asylees who received lawful permanent resident (LPR) status in 2010.
+The United States grants humanitarian protection on a limited basis to refugees and asylees from diverse countries throughout the world (see Definitions box) This Spotlight examines the data on persons admitted to the United States as refugees and those granted asylum in 2011.
+It also provides the number of refugees and asylees who received lawful permanent resident (LPR) status in 2011.

-Note: All yearly data is for the government's fiscal year, which is from October 1 through September 30.
+Note: All yearly data is for the government's fiscal year (October 1 through September 30).

 - Refugees and asylees are aliens who are unable or unwilling to return to their country of origin or nationality because of persecution or a well-founded fear of persecution.